Kirkcaldie & Stains

 Kirkcaldie & Stains (known informally as Kirkcaldie's or Kirks) was a department store in Wellington, New Zealand.
 It was established in 1863 by John Kirkcaldie and Robert Stains with a capital of £700.
 The first store was opened on Lambton Quay.
 In 1868 Kirkcaldie & Stains moved to its final location at the corner of Lambton Quay and Brandon Street, expanding several times.
-There was a branch on Cuba Street, Wellington from 1870 –1876 and one in Napier from 1897 until 1917.
+There was a branch on Cuba Street, Wellington, from 1870 –1876 and one in Napier from 1897 until 1917.

 Kirkcaldie & Stains announced on 4 June 2015 that the store would close in January 2016, when the site, after a multi-million dollar refit, would become a David Jones department store.
 Shareholders approved the plan on 31 July 2015 in a special meeting.
 The store closed on 16 January 2016.
 The main store on Lambton Quay reopened as 'David Jones Wellington', a branch of Australian department store chain David Jones, on 28 July 2016.
 David Jones closed on 12 June 2022.

 Establishment

 The business was founded in 1863 by Scotsman John Kirkcaldie, who had been apprenticed as a draper, and Englishman Robert Stains, who had a retail trade background.
 The men met in Sydney, Australia, and decided to pool their capital to establish a business in New Zealand.
 They settled on Wellington as the place, and their first store, 16 feet (4.8 metres) square was the hulk of the wrecked ship Inconstant, known as Plimmer's Ark, at Lambton Quay.
 Kirkcaldie & Stains opened for business in 'Waterloo House' on 9 December 1863, selling women's and men's clothing and accessories, mourning wear, drapery, manchester and haberdashery.
 In 1865 extensive additions were made to the store.

 1868 wooden shop on Lambton Quay.

 In 1868 the business moved to new premises on land reclaimed from the harbour, at the corner of Lambton Quay and Brandon Streets.
 This site was part of the block of land occupied by the business until 2016.
-The two-storey wooden building in Italianate style was designed by C. J. Toxward and opened on 24 October 1868.
+The two-storey wooden building in Italianate style was designed by Charles Julius Toxward and opened on 24 October 1868.
 John's brother Robert was employed in 1868 as its London buyer.

 Between 1870 and 1876, Kirkcaldie & Stains also operated a branch store in Cuba Street, Wellington.
 In the nineteenth century official currency was in short supply, so about 50 firms around New Zealand, including Kirkcaldie & Stains, issued their own tokens for use as payment.
 Kirkcaldie & Stains issued copper tokens in halfpenny and penny denominations in the 1870s.

 The partnership was dissolved in 1886 when Robert Stains returned to England.
 Stains died in London in 1912.
 The business remained in the Kirkcaldie family until the 1930s.